 When we discussed the general needs of a debugger, we used a figure similar to Fig 1. to describe a CPU’s debugging needs.
-The left column, debugging the CPU’s while in simulation, we address in a previous post.
+We addressed the left column, debugging the CPU while in simulation, in a previous post.
 Today, the figure at the right has been modified to highlight todays discussion and focus: how to add the necessary logic into a soft-core CPU to support debugging.

 As shown in the diagram, the basic operations we’re going to need to support are resetting, starting, halting, and stepping a CPU, as well as examining and changing CPU, state registers.
 You may wish to review how the ZipCPU handles pipeline control, since the logic we shall discuss today needs to fit nicely into that context.

 If you’ve never done this before, please don’t start by trying to implement GDB’s remote serial protocol within Verilog.
 The protocol is very powerful, and we’ll discuss how to use it later to connect your CPU to GDB.
 The problem is that the protocol is complex, and it will take a lot of work to process it within hardware.
 Keep reading, there’s an easier way.

 Reading from memory requires the address you wish to read from as well as a strobe signal to indicate your desire to read